big-comm/build-package/README.md

 Key features:
 - Supports manual and automated triggering
-- Uses a custom Docker container for the build environment
+- Uses a custom Docker container (talesam/community-build:1.6.5) for the build environment
 - Handles AUR package building, signing, and publishing
 - Supports debug sessions with tmate
 - Integrates with Telegram for notifications
+- Captures and reports build duration

 ### Build Package